Code4Community/Code4Community.github.io/resume-workshop/html.md

 		<li> Cat </li>
 		<li> Fish </li>
 	    </ul>
 * There are many, many, more HTML tags than those listed above; These are just the very basics.
-If you are looking for more, you can find a searchable list of tags here: https://www.w3schools.com/TAGS/default.ASP
+If you are looking for more, you can find a searchable list of tags here: <a href="https://www.w3schools.com/TAGS/default.ASP">https://www.w3schools.com/TAGS/default.ASP</a>